Agriculture in Israel has been a Long Hard Struggle

 Today, Israel’s agriculture is the success story of a long, hard struggle against adverse land conditions.
 Over half of Israel’s saline soil is arid or semi-arid and only 20% is arable.
 Even so, Israeli farmers have come a long way since the Zionist pioneers began clearing away rock-strewn fields and draining the swampland.
 Since Israel’s establishment in 1948, the country has almost tripled the territory used for farming and production has multiplied 16 times, link.
 The preservation of agricultural land that has been recovered is the responsibility of the Israel Land Authority (ILA) – a government agency responsible for managing Israel’s public domain land of some 4,820,500 acres.

-Israel’s total annual renewable natural sources of fresh water are well below the UN definition of water poverty.
-So water is at a premium and existing resources are over used.
-Consequently, Israel makes extensive use of desalination plants, reuse of treated sewage for agriculture, computerized early-warning systems for leaks, and computerized drip irrigation and micro-sprinklers.
+NATURAL RESOURCES: Israel’s total annual renewable natural sources of fresh water are well below the UN definition of water poverty.
+So natural water is at a premium and existing resources are over used.

 “I will cause showers to come down in their season; there shall be showers of blessing” (Ezek 34.26)